joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/10/06/podcasts/sam-bankman-fried-giuliani-trump.html?searchResultPosition=1

 **The N.Y.C.
 Subway Is No Longer Broke.
 Can It Buy Rider Happiness?**\
-`For as long as many New Yorkers can remember, the transit system has needed more money.
+`For as long as many New Yorkers can remember, the M.T.A. has needed more money.
 Now its budget is finally whole, and the pressure for good service is on.`\
 https://nytimes.com/2023/10/06/nyregion/mta-nyc-subway-service.html?searchResultPosition=2

 **House Speaker, Ukraine War, Border Wall: Trump’s Influence Reaches a Post-Presidency Peak**\